directus/directus/docs/reference/system/notifications.md

 `DELETE /notifications`

-Provide an array of notification ids as your request body.
+Provide an array of notification IDs as your request body.

 </template>
 <template #graphql>